Hashmi will chair and present a symposium:

 Symposium talk: Prediction bias in perceptual experience and decision making

-Trainee abstract: First author: Marzie Saghayi.
-Brain connectivity states predict participant engagement in web-based behavioral training
+Marzie Saghayi will present a poster titled: Brain connectivity states predict participant engagement in web-based behavioral training.

 The 8th International Workshop on Pattern Recognition in Neuroimaging, Singapore, 2018